Mfaj-cod/Prerequisite-Course-Planning-Assistant-Catalog-Grounded/README.md

 ﻿# Catalog-Grounded Course Planning Assistant

-Purple Merit Assessment 1 implementation for a prerequisite and term-planning assistant grounded in the UT Dallas 2025 undergraduate catalog.
+Prerequisite and term-planning assistant grounded in the UT Dallas 2025 undergraduate catalog.

 ## What this project does